 Gas

-On your way out of the Costco parking lot, don’t forget to fill up your tank with Costco gasoline, which is both affordable and high-quality.
-This is an especially hot commodity, as gas prices have seen record highs recently.
+On your way out of the Costco parking lot, don’t forget to fill up your tank with Costco gasoline, which is both (relatively) affordable and high-quality.

-The line may be long, but the extra cash in your wallet is worth it.
+The line may be long, but being able to keep more cash in your wallet is worth it.

 Bottom line